electric-eloquence/requerio/README.md

 // During initialization, the null `$organisms['#yoda']` underwent
 // inception into Requerio organism `requerio.$orgs['#yoda']`.
 This
 // organism has properties, methods, and state.
 It is home to the
 // `.midi-chlorian` organisms.
-(A well-working application would want them
+(A well-working application would want
-// to be symbionts and not parasites!)
-To demonstrate that `#yoda` is alive
+// them to be symbionts and not parasites!)
+To demonstrate that `#yoda`
-// and stateful, we'll dispatch a `css` action to give it a `color:green
+// is alive and stateful, we'll dispatch a `css` action to give it a
-//`style property.
+// `color:green` style property.
 requerio.$orgs['#yoda'].dispatchAction('css', ['color', 'green']);

 // This action will turn the organism's text green in the browser.